-The CAFR for the fiscal year ended June 30, 2002 is the most recent CAFR available.
-The CAFR for the fiscal year ended June 30, 2002 incorporates several new accounting and reporting standards that affect the comparability of financial information for that fiscal year to GAAP basis financial information reported for fiscal years prior to the adoption of the new standards.
-The CAFR for the fiscal year ended June 30, 2002 also provides a new presentation of government-wide financial statements that are intended to provide an all-encompassing view of a government's financial condition and activities.
+The CAFR for the fiscal year ended June 30, 2003 was issued on May 28, 2004.
+The CAFR, beginning with the one issued for the fiscal year ended June 30, 2002, incorporates several new accounting and reporting standards that affect the comparability of financial information for that fiscal year and subsequent fiscal years to GAAP basis financial information reported for fiscal years prior to the adoption of the new standards.
+Also beginning with the fiscal year ended June 30, 2002, the CAFR provides a new presentation of government-wide financial statements that are intended to provide an all-encompassing view of a government's financial condition and activities.
 See the discussion in "COMMONWEALTH FINANCIAL STRUCTURE AND PROCEDURES - New Governmental Accounting and Reporting Standards" and below in "Government-Wide Financial Data (GAAP Basis)."
-Audited GAAP basis information is not yet available for the fiscal year ended June 30, 2003but is expected to be completed and available during the first calendar quarter of 2004.